lucasbeltran/CustomRenderers/README.md

-# CustomRenderersResources
+# CustomRenderers Resources
-We shared Custom Renderers to Xamarin Forms
+## We shared Custom Renderers to Xamarin Forms